10.4 Error Taxonomy for Practice Review

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

-Name the Miss Before Fixing It
+Name the Miss Before You Fix It

 Error labelWhat it meansBest fix

-Confident misconceptionYou were sure but wrongRewrite the rule in your own words
+Confident misconceptionYou were sure but wrongRewrite the rule in your own words and test it

-Use this review list:
+Use this fast review list per missed item:

 • Was I confident, unsure, or guessing?